Three ways to make it easier for attendees to participate

 The importance of modeling listening

-modeling listening Recently I was sitting in a plane about to take off and noticed something interesting during the usual safety instructions video.
+Modeling listening.
+A flight attendant on an airplane demonstrates the safety instructions.Recently I was sitting on a plane about to take off and noticed something interesting during the usual safety instructions video.
 And I learned something about the importance of modeling listening.

 Did the flight attendants travel up and down the aisles checking that I’d fastened my seat belt and my personal item was fully under the seat in front of me?
 No, they didn’t.

-Did they retire to their little jump seats, while the locations of the exits were described in a comforting baritone narrative they’d heard a thousand times before.
+Did they retire to their little jump seats, while the locations of the exits were described in a comforting baritone narrative they’d heard a thousand times before?
 Nope.

 Why did they do this?